digital-raven/raven/docs/user-guide.md

 pass -c shopping/amazon/amazon-username
 ```

-You can verify the contents are encrypted by running `cat ~/.password-store/shopping/amazon/amazon-username`.
+You can verify the contents are encrypted by printing contents of a file to stdout.
-It should print encrypted garbage to the terminal.
+The following command will print encrypted garbage to the terminal.

+`cat ~/.password-store/shopping/amazon/amazon-username`

 #### Pass best practices
 When a critical password is changed, you should create a cold backup of the store